Republicans, Democrats prepare for long legal battles over 2024 Election results

 Democrats, meanwhile, warn that election deniers installed in key voting-related positions nationwide may refuse to certify legitimate results and prompt litigation.

-“In 2020, the election deniers were improvisational. … Now that same election denialist impulse is far more organized, far more strategic and far better funded,” Michael Waldman, president of the Brennan Center for Justice, told reporters during a telephone briefing.
+“In 2020, the election deniers were improvisational. … Now that same election denialist impulse is far more organized, far more strategic, and far better funded,” Michael Waldman, president of the Brennan Center for Justice, told reporters during a telephone briefing.
 “At the same time, the election system is far better able, we believe, to handle something like this.”

 While partisan battles over voting rules have long been part of presidential campaigns, election litigation has soared in recent years.
-With money pouring in for legal fights and the number of outside groups involved in election litigation proliferating, the disputes are not likely slow down anytime soon.
+With money pouring in for legal fights and the number of outside groups involved in election litigation proliferating, the disputes are not likely to slow down anytime soon.

 “It’s not even just the parties — it’s outside organizations, and they’re fundraising on how they’re able to protect democracy, how they’re able to preserve the integrity of the election, whatever it might be,” said Derek Muller, an election law expert and professor at the University of Notre Dame Law School.
 “They have wealthy donors who are backing this litigation.
 So there doesn’t seem to be any de-escalation in sight.”